aalej/issue-5853-js/README.md

 ## This is a repro that uses Javascript

-When creating a user the same number case be registered more than once if it has a different format.
+Issue: When creating a user, the same phone number can be registered more than once if it has a different format.

 ### Steps to reproduce